 Quality of the Footage.
-As shown in Figure 6, the participants agreed that the image quality of the video stream (480 p) and the frame rate (10 fps) were sufficient for security and surveillance purposes.
+As shown in Figure 4, the participants agreed that the image quality of the video stream (480 p) and the frame rate (10 fps) were sufficient for security and surveillance purposes.
 However, some believed that the latency of the system was a bit of a downside as it tended to defeat the initial purpose of being able to monitor what was recorded by the smart camera system in real-time.
-See Section 5 for potential optimizations to CaCTUs.
+We took this comment into account and further improved our implementation to achieve the results presented in Section 4.3, we also discuss in Section 5 other potential optimizations to CaCTUS.

 Granularity Options.
-The participants were impressed by the granularity with which they could view specific segments of video footage (up to the second), but believed that the same granularity option for delegation was not necessary; they stated that the primary use case would be to share access for several hours or days.
-This concern can be addressed by displaying only up to the minute and adding an option for more precision in the settings of the application for instance.
+The participants were impressed by the granularity to which they could view specific segments of video footage (up to the second), but believed that the same granularity option for delegation was not necessary; they stated that the primary use case would be to share access for several hours or days.
+This concern can easily be addressed by modifying the granularity options displayed in the application.
 The majority of the participants also expressed desire to have an option to quickly delegate unlimited access, but then figured out that they would not be able to revoke such access without having to reset the system.

 Access Recovery and Factory Reset.
 Regarding the recovery process, the participants were divided on whether the recovery passphrase should be randomly generated by the system or if it should give the owner the opportunity to choose it.
 They felt that they could lose the recovery passphrase or forget about it if they did not choose it.
 However, they agreed that as this passphrase allows to recover full access to the system, it might be less secure to let the owners pick their own.
 One participant remarked that the ability to recover access without needing to trust a third party (i.e., without using a recovery email address for instance) was interesting.

-As shown on Figure 6, most participants found it important to be able to recover access to and factory reset their system, as oftentimes owners may want to recover access (to retrieve videos) before factory resetting it.
+As shown on Figure 4, most participants found it important to be able to recover access to and factory reset their system, as oftentimes owners may want to recover access (to retrieve videos) before factory resetting it.
 The participants found the recovery and factory reset processes easy to perform.

 Missing Features.
-Participants expressed that they would like to see the following features implemented: motion detection-triggered recording, remote pairing and delegation, two-way audio support to listen in on and remotely speak through devices, password-locked smartphone application for additional security, and application availability across different platforms (e.g., Android, iOS, and web interface).
-See Section 5 for details about such extensions to CaCTUs.
+Participants expressed that they would like to see the following features implemented in a commercial system: motion detection-triggered recording, remote pairing and delegation, two-way audio support to listen in on and remotely speak through devices, password-locked smartphone application for additional security, and application availability across different platforms (e.g., Android, iOS, and web interface).
+See Section 5 for details about such extensions to CaCTUS.